-Why hire a management systems consultant
+Why use ISO management systems consultant services

 - Additional resource.

 Customers may be well versed in the standards and able to write their own management system, but time poor and using a consultant is an easy way to provide additional and flexible resource.

 A consultant benefits from a broad experience of companies, industries, management systems, management system processes and the tools used to manage these.

 - Knowledge of standards.